-Bedouin Night in the Wadi Rum Desert
+Bedouin Nights: Sleeping in the Wadi Rum Desert

 Waiting for sunset in Wadi Rum desert, night, evening

-A night in the Wadi Rum desert
+Overnight in the Wadi Rum desert

 The sky is turning a softer shade of blue.
-The gaze from the sun is no longer obvious, there are no clouds, no rolling breezes, but the air begins to feel light and the sand is turning amber – it’s golden hour in Wadi Rum.
+The gaze from the sun is no longer obvious, there are no clouds, no rolling breezes, but the air begins to feel light and the sand is turning amber.
+It’s golden hour in Wadi Rum.

 The sun hasn’t stopped beating down all day, so I’m thankful for the change in temperature as evening approaches.